 What is Biodynamic Craniosacral Therapy?

-Biodynamic Craniosacral Therapy works on the physical, emotional, energetic, and mental aspects of a client, promoting profound change and improving the flow of life force throughout the body.
-It is particularly effective in resolving trauma and promoting overall health and well-being.
+Biodynamic Craniosacral Therapy is a hands-on approach to healing that taps into the body’s natural healing ability to resolve trauma.
+It works on the physical, emotional, energetic, and mental aspects of a client, promoting profound change and improving the flow of life force throughout the body.
+It is truely a holistic healing modality that arises from a deep perception of the moment.

 The Essential Skills of a Biodynamic Craniosacral Therapist